amalrkrishna/amalrkrishna.github.io/_posts/2016-12-30-Predicting Email Opens using Random Forest.md

 <b>Data Preprocessing:</b><br>
 <ul>

-<li>Removal of unwanted feature:</li>
+<li>Conversion of Categorical features:</li>
-<p align="justify">Remove features from training data which are not in test data.
-Some feature like 'mail_id' was having no effect as from each type half of their mail sent are read and 'sent_time' was also not having any affect.
-Conversion of Categorical features: Feaature like 'opened' having True /False are replaced by 1/0 and like 'mail_type' and 'mail_category' by their respective number.</p>
+<p align="justify">Features like 'opened' having True /False are replaced by 1/0 and like 'mail_type' and 'mail_category' by their respective number.</p>
 {% highlight css %}
 target <- train$opened
 target[target=='false'] <- 0